 Consumers, do your part to seek out a photographer who displays honesty, professionalism and integrity.
 Photographers, do your part to represent our community by upholding the highest levels of professionalism in all aspects of your business.
 Below is a visual of how I achieve “the pose”.
 This is certainly not done in camera for the safety of each and every newborn I get the opportunity to work with.

-I am a proud member of the Professional Photographers of America and The Chamber of Commerce.
-When I'm not with my clients, you will find me running around with my two adorable sons, giving back where I can in several photography forums and blogging about business, photography and motherhood.
+When I'm not with my clients, you will find me running around with my two adorable sons, helping people improve their health and wellness with It Works!
+Global, giving back where I can in several photography forums and blogging about business, photography and motherhood.